Multi-Agent-io/lightsout-factory/firmware/README.md

 First, download files from GitHub [repository][db2].
 You should unzip it somewhere.

 Open TIA Portal.
 Open project, which you have just uploaded and unzipped.
+Open ` LF_project.ap16 ` file in file explorer of TIA Portal.
 After that press **project view** button.

 ![pre_view][im2]